linkerd/linkerd-smi/README.md

 The Linkerd SMI extension helps users to have [SMI](https://smi-spec.io/) functionality in [Linkerd](https://linkerd.io)-enabled Kubernetes clusters.

+This repo consists of two components:

+- `smi-adaptor`: Runs on your Kubernetes cluster, and transforms SMI resources into Linkerd native resources.
+- `cli`: Runs locally or wherever you install the Linkerd CLI.

 ## License

 Copyright 2021 the Linkerd Authors.
 All rights reserved.